elastic/integrations/packages/ibmmq/docs/README.md

 The IBM MQ integration collects logs and metrics data.

 Logs provide insights into operations and events within the IBM MQ environment.
-The `Log` data stream collected by the IBM MQ integration is `errorlog`.
-It's allowing users to track errors and warnings, understand their causes, and address issues related to message handling and processing.
+The errorlog data stream collected by the IBM MQ integration enables users to track errors and warnings, understand their causes, and address issues related to message handling and processing.

-Metrics offer statistics on the performance and health of IBM MQ.
-The `Metric` data stream collected by the IBM MQ integration cover `qmgr` performance, with details on messages, topics, subscriptions, and calls, enabling users to monitor and optimize the performance and reliability of their IBM MQ instances.
+Metrics provide statistics on the performance and health of IBM MQ.
+The qmgr data stream collected by the IBM MQ integration covers Queue Manager performance metrics, including message throughput, topics, subscriptions, and other operational statistics.
+This allows users to monitor and optimize the performance and reliability of their IBM MQ instances.

 Data streams:

 - `errorlog`: Collects error and warning messages from the IBM MQ Queue Manager, providing details like error descriptions, actions, explanations, and error codes.
-- `qmgr`: Collects performance metrics from the Queue Manager, including message throughput, topic and subscription, and other vital operational statistics.
+- `qmgr`: Collects performance metrics from the Queue Manager, including message throughput, topics, subscriptions, and other vital operational statistics.

 Note:
-- Users can monitor and see the log inside the ingested documents for IBM MQ in the `logs-*` index pattern from `Discover`, and for metrics, the index pattern is `metrics-*`.
+- Users can monitor and view logs within the ingested documents for IBM MQ using the logs-* index pattern in Discover.
+For metrics, the corresponding index pattern is metrics-*.

 ## Compatibility